 Note: If you are landing on this page for the first time, don’t miss the menu directly above ^, with links to the diary itself (as it is being transcribed) and to our periodic updates.

 Van Buskirk’s journals provide a unique window into diverse social worlds that have proven difficult for scholars to access because they were almost never written down.
 Born into the upper class, educated and literate—the son of a Maryland Secretary of State—Van Buskirk “fell” into the working-class, largely illiterate, maritime culture of the U.S. Marines and Navy after his father’s suicide.
-While his journals present his perspective, they also allow access to voices he discovered in working-class spaces, some that would never have been allowed in any kind of written discourse of the time.
+While his journals present his perspective, they also allow access to voices he discovered in working-class spaces, perspectives that would never have been allowed in any kind of written discourse of the time.

 My own interest in Van Buskirk lies in how his writing informs scholarly debates about sexuality, masculinity, and identity; the effect of upper-class medical/prescriptive literature on the working-class body; the relationship between sex and privacy across various geographical spaces; the gap between officially-sanctioned and actual modes of intimacy and behavior.
-Mapping the sexual fluidity of a time before the emergence of modern sexuality, the journals startlingly detail a sociosexual culture that existed before modern sexuality interpellated subjects into identities that coalesce around object choice.
+Mapping the sexual fluidity of a time before the emergence of modern sexuality, the journals startlingly detail a sociosexual culture that existed before modern sexuality interpolated subjects into identities that coalesce around object choice.

 Van Buskirk has the capability to powerfully reshape assumptions at the heart of history, art, literary, and cultural criticism—for instance (and perhaps most radically, at least in my field) Robert K. Martin’s assertion that Herman Melville’s locating of human harmony in a group of men masturbating together reflects Melville’s “extraordinary imaginative and visionary power.”
 To read Van Buskirk is to encounter that historic fraternity, both social and erotic, which Melville would have known intimately, regardless of the degree to which he himself participated in it.
 The journals reveal a publicly-available sexual culture of homosocial desire that existed before sexual identities emerged, before sex became the captive property of subjectivity, where nineteenth-century romantic friendship and sexual behavior (widely assumed to have been incompatible) coexisted.

 Van Buskirk’s journals possess an inherent interest well beyond these topics, however, for anyone interested in the history of the navy, the Perry expedition to Japan, service in the Confederate Army in the Civil War, middle and working-class sociality, or the nineteenth century in general.
 As ESQ editor Karen L. Kilcup wrote to me, Van Buskirk’s diary “possesses inherent interest, it also generates a new interpretive model (and, I might add, not simply for Melville).”
 Begun in 1851, the journals grew, over the course of fifty years, to more than three dozen volumes.
-At present the journals are only available on microfilm—a problem this project has already begun to address.

 Matthew Knip, project manager